 The shopping experience concept

-Deutsche EuroShop has outsourced center management to an experienced external partner: ECE Projektmanagement G.m.b.H.&Co.
+Deutsche EuroShop has outsourced center management to an experienced external partner: ECE Marketplaces GmbH & Co.
 KG (ECE), based in Hamburg.
-ECE has been designing, planning, building, letting and managing shopping centers since 1965.
-The Company is currently the European market leader, with around 195 shopping centers under management.
+The ECE Group has been designing, planning, building, letting and managing shopping centers since 1965.
+The Company is currently the European market leader, with some 200 shopping centers under management.
 Deutsche EuroShop views professional center management as the key to successful shopping centers.
-In addition to guaranteeing standard opening hours and a consistently friendly, bright, safe and clean shopping environment, the center management can employ unusual displays, promotions and exhibitions to make shopping an experience.
-Each day, an average of 500,000 to 600,000 shoppers visit the 21 Deutsche EuroShop centers, where they are impressed not only by the range of sectors represented, but also by promotional activities including car, talent and fashion shows as well as a wide variety of attractions for children.
-As a result, the shopping centers become market places where there is always something new and spectacular on offer.
+In addition to guaranteeing standard opening hours and a consistently friendly, bright, safe and clean shopping environment, the center management can make use of unusual displays, promotions and exhibitions to turn shopping into an experience.
+Before the outbreak of the coronavirus pandemic, each day an average of 500,000 to 600,000 shoppers visited the 21 Deutsche EuroShop centers, where they were impressed not only by the range of sectors represented, but also by promotional activities including car, talent and fashion shows as well as a wide variety of attractions for children.
+As a result, the shopping centers become marketplaces where there is always something new and spectacular on offer.
+We are confident that once the pandemic has subsided we will once again be able to welcome a comparable average number of visitors to our centers.